peterp/redux-http-basic-auth-example/README.md

   }
 /* ... */
 ```
-Our example uses HTTP basic access authentication, so we've generated a base64 hash  from the `username` and `password` and added it to the `Authorization` headers of our request.
+Our example uses HTTP basic access authentication, so we've generated a base64 hash  from the `username` and `password` and added the `Authorization` headers to our request.

 ```
 dispatch(loginSuccess(hash, data.user))
 ```
-If everything went well then we dispatch the `LOGIN_SUCCESS` action along with the `hash` and `user` object.
+If everything went well then we dispatch the `LOGIN_SUCCESS` action along with our `hash` and `user` object.
 The `hash` is used in subsequent API requests.

 ```
 dispatch(loginFailure(data.error || 'Log in failed')
 ```
-If the request failed then we need to update the login view, removing the loading indicator, enabling the submit button again, and display an error message.
+If the request failed then we need to update the login view, removing the loading indicator, enabling the submit button, and displaying an error message.

-The `loginSuccess`, `loginFailure`, and `loginRequest` action creators are fairly generic and don't really warrant code samples.
-(See `actions/user.js`)
+_The `loginSuccess`, `loginFailure`, and `loginRequest` action creators are fairly generic and don't really warrant code samples.
+(See `actions/user.js`)_

 ### Reducer ###